cxl-reskit/cxl-reskit/README.md

 # cxl-reskit
-This repository contains the Micron CXL Memory Resource Kit (CMRK) - a collection of both documentation (how does CXL memory really work in a system) and tools (benchmarks, administrative and diagnostic tools) to make it easy to get started with CXL memory.
+This is the top-level repository of the Micron CXL Memory Resource Kit (CMRK) - a collection of both documentation (how does CXL memory really work in a system) and tools (benchmarks, administrative and diagnostic tools) to make it easy to get started with CXL memory.